MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-ntp.md

 ## Quick Access list

 Our research shows that information workers can handle tens, if not hundreds of files over a given week.
 This can get overwhelming when you don’t know where each file is saved or who sent it to you.
 This module ranks files we think are most important to you to help you find them quickly.
 Don’t see them here?
-That’s okay, either use our new Work Search features (information later) to look up the file name or the name of the colleague who sent it to you, or use the link at the bottom of the list to hop to Office.com and find it there.
+That’s okay, you can either use our new Work Search features (information later) to look up the file name or the name of the colleague who sent it to you, or use the link at the bottom of the list to hop to Office.com and find it there.

 :::image type="content" source="media/microsoft-edge-enterprise-ntp/new-tab-quick-access-files.png" alt-text="Quick access to files list":::

 ## Upcoming events card

+One of the most important aspects of keeping up with a fast-paced work environment is knowing what meetings you have coming up and when they're scheduled.
+As if it wasn’t hard difficult enough to begin with, hybrid work has increased the number of meetings for many workers, causing overload.
+No productivity dashboard is complete without a glanceable calendar to make sure you’re prepared for your meetings.
+And with one click you can join your Teams meeting or send a message to other attendees if you happen to be running late.

 :::image type="content" source="media/microsoft-edge-enterprise-ntp/new-tab-calendar-card.png" alt-text="List of upcoming events from user calendar":::

 ## Important emails

 :::image type="content" source="media/microsoft-edge-enterprise-ntp/new-tab-important-email.png" alt-text="List of important emails":::